ajsliter/Portfolio/README.md

 2. ASM and System Software: Otherwise known as CIS333 or Intro to System Software.
 It was a hybrid class focusing on coding at the assembly level and theoretical work to understand the underlying hardware and software That make modern operating systems, programs and computers tick.
 The ASM Portion is the most represented here as it is the most hands-on section of the class.
-The Purpose was to learn how a computer works via interrupts and how technology involved to include virtualized environemnts as a third layer of abstraction from the real hardware to prevent you from bricking your machine with a program as you could with DOS.
+The purpose was to learn how a computer works via interrupts and how technology involved to include virtualized environemnts as a third layer of abstraction from the real hardware to prevent you from bricking your machine with a program as you could with DOS.
 This folder also contains a relavent reasearch paper on the topic of compatibility layers which was a required paper that I enjoyed writing.
 As this class was done during my last semester in college, you can see an evolution of